1. We’re not all rich snobs.

 Brace yourselves Gilmore fans — Amy Sherman Palladino made that shit up.
 While we all hope and pray to one day live in such a quaint little town with such a quaint little diner, Stars Hollow is just about as real as Hogwarts.

 5. Pepe’s was the first.

-6. We’ve got bomb ass shit to do here.
+6. We’ve got awesome stuff to do here.

 We’ve got Lake Compounce, the oldest surviving whaling ship in the world, two of the best intercollegiate basketball teams in the country, a bumping food scene, real life dinosaur tracks, renowned art museums, blues and folk music festivals, an Ivy League school, a Tony Award-winning opera house…Should I go on?

 Connect – I – Cut